 Benefits include:

-• An expedited application: Most applicants experience a lengthy claims process that can take anywhere from a few months to over a year.
+An expedited application: Most applicants experience a lengthy claims process that can take anywhere from a few months to over a year.

 However, all military service members who became disabled while on active military service on or after October 1, 2001 receive an accelerated application process.
 This means, unlike most, you could receive your benefits decision in a matter of weeks after your application.

-• Increased chance of qualification: For veterans with a VA rating of 70% or higher, the SSA is much more likely to award benefits.
+- Increased chance of qualification: For veterans with a VA rating of 70% or higher, the SSA is much more likely to award benefits.
 This is because the Veterans Association (another government program) has already recognized you as severely disabled and unable to work, further supporting your need for benefits.

-• Continued military pay without affecting eligibility.
+- Continued military pay without affecting eligibility.
 Most SSDI recipients are prevented from earning money through work because it may disqualify them from disability benefits.
 However, many veterans receive military pay from non-work activity, which does not count towards benefit disqualification.

-• Medicare and TRICARE benefits awarded simultaneously.
-Medicare, which is awarded to both disabled and retired Americans, is one of the best government-provided health care plans in the country.
+- Medicare and TRICARE benefits awarded simultaneously.
+Medicare, which is awarded to both disabled and retired Americans, is one of the best government-provided healthcare plans in the country.
 While TRICARE does benefit millions of veterans, Medicare awarded through SSDI provides more coverage.
 This doesn’t mean TRICARE benefits go away — in fact, TRICARE continues to cover extra costs by functioning as your secondary insurance.

 Can Veterans Get Social Security Disability with PTSD?

 Social Security disability benefits are available for Veterans with PTSD.
-In order for veterans to qualify for Social Security disability benefits with PTSD, the PTSD needs to be so severe that if will force you to be out of work for at least one year or longer.
+In order for veterans to qualify for Social Security disability benefits with PTSD, the PTSD needs to be so severe that it will force you to be out of work for at least one year or longer.

 For veterans to get Social Security disability with PTSD, their condition and medical evidence to back it up needs to match the SSA’s 12.15 listing, which is, Trauma- and stressor-related disorders.